nimh-sfim/lab-docs/data_code_policy.md

 The end goal of this policy is for someone who wasn’t directly involved in a study to know:
 - What the data are
-- How they are organized, and
+- How they are organized
 - What the code is expected to do.

 # Data management